 On the basis of the new 13 sub branches the data from the Industrial Commodity-, Account- and Raw Materiel Statistics will be distributed as shown in table 13.1.
-From the previous investigations FOI expect, that the existing data provided by Statistics Denmark will cover most of the needed data to comply with the demands listed in Commission regulation (EC) No 1639/2001 of 25 July 2001 appendix XIX, as shown in paragraph 13.6.1 and 13.6.2.
+From the previous investigations FOI expect, that the existing data provided by Statistics Denmark will cover most of the needed data to comply with the demands listed in Commission regulation (EC) No 1639/2001 of 25 July 2001 appendix XIX.

-The on going investigations of the 13 sub branches will focus on the need for collection of complementary data.
+The ongoing investigations of the 13 sub branches will focus on the need for collection of complementary data.
 When the existing data is collected it will be examined if there is a need for collection of complementary data.
 As an example it will be disclosed if there is a need for a larger spot test covering the Raw Material Statistics.
 At present only enterprises with more than 50 employees are covered in the Raw Material Statistics.

 There will be a need for a more detailed investigation of the connection between "Kind of Activity Units" in the Industrial Commodity Statistics and "Enterprises" in the Account Statistics and have they are distributed into the 13 sub branches.
-There will also be a need for investigating how many fish processing enterprises there placed into other branches than NACE 15.20.
+There will also be a need for investigating how many fish processing enterprises there are placed into other branches than NACE 15.20.